zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 ## Developing the app

 Go ahead and experiment with changes in the app.
-You can test the app locally and use Zendesk CLI to validate and package the app before uploading to Sell.
+You can test the app locally and use Zendesk CLI to validate and package the app before uploading it to Sell.

 ### Testing the app locally